hyperf/hyperf/doc/en/component-guide/configprovider.md

 }
 ```

-After the definition, you need to execute `composer install` or `composer update` or `composer dump-autoload`, etc., which will cause Composer to regenerate the `composer.lock` file in order to be read normally.
+After the definition, you need to execute `composer install` or `composer update` or `composer dump-autoload`, etc., which will make Composer to regenerate the `composer.lock` file, then Hyperf could detects the configuration of ConfigProvider.

 # Execution flow of the ConfigProvider mechanism